qijianpeng/awesome-edge-computing/README.md

 service orchestrator designed for resource constrained multi-access edge computing environments.

+- [FogTorchPI](https://github.com/di-unipi-socc/FogTorchPI): FogTorchΠ is an open
+source prototype, developed in Java, based on a model for Fog computing infrastructures and applications.
+1), It takes into account non-functional parameters within the model (i.e., hardware, software, latency and bandwidth) to determine, compare and contrast different eligible deployments of a given application over a Fog infrastructure.
+2), In the case of hardware capabilities, it considers CPU cores, RAM and storage available at a given node or required by a given software component.
+3), Software capabilities are represented by a list of software names (operating system, programming languages, frameworks etc).
+4), It considers latency, and both download and upload bandwidths as QoS attributes.
+Latency is measured in milliseconds (ms), while bandwidth is given in Megabits per second (Mbps).
+**Note**: Outputs of __FogTorchPI__ can be the input of __iFogSim__.

 # Frameworks
 - [OMNeT++](https://github.com/omnetpp/omnetpp): OMNeT++ is a public-source,
 component-based, modular and open-architecture simulation environment with strong